Experience the unimaginable and create family memories to last a lifetime on this unique exploration of South Africa.

 Breakfast is followed by a visit to the Two Oceans Aquarium.
 The Two Oceans Aquarium on the V&A Waterfront showcases the incredible diversity of marine life found in the Indian and Atlantic oceans.
 With over 3 000 living sea animals, including sharks, fish, turtles, and penguins, guests will experience one of the finest marine life collections in the world.
 Some time is allotted to lunch after which a cable car ride is enjoyed to the top of Table Mountain .
 Magnificent views of the Cape Peninsula can be enjoyed from Table Mountain.
 The tour then makes its way to the Kirstenbosch Botanical Gardens which blanket the foot of Table Mountain.
 After the visit to Kirstenbosch, the tour returns to the hotel.

-After a last breakfast in Africa, guests will be transferred to Cape Town International Airport for a flight back to their country of origin after a memorable South African family tour.
+After the last breakfast in Africa, guests will be transferred to Cape Town International Airport for a flight back to their country of origin after a memorable South African family tour.

 Enjoy fine four star accommodations throughout your personal tour.